mparticle-integrations/mparticle-apple-integration-example/README.md

 Call the mParticle SDK `checkForDeferredDeepLinkWithCompletionHandler:` method to retrieve the respective information.

 The completionHandler will get passed the linkInfo dictionary with the following data.
-Use the destinationURL to navigate to your
+Use the destinationURL to navigate to your desired location within the app.

 ```json
 {